ScumbagScalawag/Git-Gud/README.md

     master pushes to master (up to date)
 ```

+This setup is not managable, because I don't have permission to replace their code.
+Makes sense.
+I'll need to set *my* upstream push location to be *my* forked repo,
+and [send pull requests](#pr) to this person for them to potentially incorporate
+my changes.

 If you are a developer who wants to contribute to this project, you would:
 1. [Fork the repo](#fork)
 2. [Clone your forked repo](#clone)